Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 ```

 Next, I'm going to continue with this builder pattern theme and give
 `RecipeBuilder` a `build()` method which returns a `Recipe`.
-A `Recipe` will
+Here our
-just be an empty type indicating we've fully assembled the inputs.
-Signifying
+`Recipe` will just be an empty type indicating we've fully assembled the
-the transition to the *"inputs assembled and ready for use"* state.
+inputs.

+It acts as a "token" indicating all inputs are constructed and we're ready to
+call `stateful_execute()`.

 ```rust
 // src/lib.rs